tailscale/tailscale/cmd/containerboot/egresscoalesce.md

 ## Next steps:

 - try to figure out if the same can be achieved with a smaller number of Tailscale Pods.
 The problem there is how to set up routing to Pods across hosts

+## Caveats

+- does not work with Cilium in kube-proxy replacement mode

+- not easily extensible to route to instances behind a subnet router (possibly a routing loop)